-1.2.
+I.2.
 Magnesium Sulfate for Prevention and Treatment of Eclamptic Seizures

-Global evidence clearly demonstrates that magnesium sulfate is a lifesaving drug and the anticonvulsant of choice for women with severe PE/E.2-5 Use of magnesium sulfate reduces the risk of developing eclampsia by 58% compared with no anticonvulsant and reduces the risk of recurrent convulsions by 52% compared with diazepam and by 67% compared with phenytoin.
-Based on this evidence, the 2011 World Health Organization (WHO) recommendations for prevention and treatment of pre-eclampsia and eclampsia suggest magnesium sulfate as the anticonvulsant of choice for women with severe PE/E. The regimens that have been used in the largest randomized trials, and shown to be effective, include: 1) the Magpie Trial, for women with pre-eclampsia; and 2) the Collaborative Eclampsia Trial, for women with eclampsia.
-These regimens, which have become the most widely used international regimens and those with greatest amount of evidence for use in severe PE/E, include the intravenous (IV) Zuspan regimen and the intramuscular (IM) Pritchard regimen.
-Given these guidelines, which are suitable for a variety of low-resource settings, magnesium sulfate should be considered for use at every level of the health care system where deliveries occur.
+Global evidence clearly demonstrates that magnesium sulfate is a lifesaving drug and the anticonvulsant of choice for women with severe PE/E.2-5 Use of magnesium sulfate reduces the risk of developing eclampsia by 58% compared with no anticonvulsant2 and reduces the risk of recurrent convulsions by 52% compared with diazepam and by 67% compared with phenytoin.4 Based on this evidence, the 2011 World Health Organization (WHO) recommendations for prevention and treatment of pre-eclampsia and eclampsia suggest magnesium sulfate as the anticonvulsant of choice for women with severe PE/E.6 The regimens that have been used in the largest randomized trials, and shown to be effective, include: 1) the Magpie Trial,2 for women with pre-eclampsia; and 2) the Collaborative Eclampsia Trial,3 for women with greatest amount of evidence for use in severe PE/E, include the intravenous (IV) Zuspan regimen7 and the intramuscular (IM) Pritchard regimen.8 Given these guidelines, which are suitable for a variety of low-resource settings, magnesium sulfate should be considered for use at every level of the health care system where deliveries occur.
 However, magnesium sulfate is either underutilized or used inappropriately in many low-resource settings.

-One of the challenges to properly treat women with PE/E is providers' lack of competence in managing complications during pregnancy, labor, and child birth, which contributes to the underutilization of magnesium sulfate for severe PE/E. This lack of understanding stems from:
+One of the challenges to properly treat women with PE/E is providers' lack of competence9 in managing complications during pregnancy, labor, and child birth, which contributes to the underutilization of magnesium sulfate for severe PE/E. This lack of understanding stems from:

 - Lack of clear communication about evidence-based clinical guidelines for dosing and monitoring of magnesium sulfate therapy for severe PE/E in their facility; - Lack of training and supervision in correct dosing, preparation, administration, and monitoring of magnesium sulfate therapy; and - Safety concerns about magnesium sulfate.
-These are largely overstated but still contribute to low provider confidence and continue to be a barrier to widespread use.
-The Magpie Trial showed that while the side effects following magnesium sulfate administration are relatively common compared to placebo (24% vs. 5%), serious complications such as respiratory depression (0.9%) and respiratory arrest (0.1%) are rare with no large difference compared to placebo.
-A recent integrative review from studies in lowand middle-income countries including 9,556 women in the sample showed that signs of toxicity are rare
+These are largely overstated^{2,10,11} but still contribute to low provider confidence and continue to be a barrier to widespread use.
+The Magpie Trial showed that while the side effects following magnesium sulfate administration are relatively common compared to placebo (24% vs. 5%), serious complications such as respiratory depression (0.9%) and respiratory arrest (0.1%) are rare with no large difference compared to placebo.2 A recent integrative review11 from studies in low-and middle-income countries including 9,556 women in the sample showed that signs of toxicity are rare